wne-csit-gray/claude-course-assistant/README.md

 - **Generate Practice Problems**: "Generate 8 practice problems with solutions for [TOPIC]"
 - **Build Assessments**: "Create exam questions testing understanding of [LEARNING OBJECTIVE]"
 - **Review and Refine**: "Review this material and suggest improvements for clarity and consistency"
+- **Multi-Project Management with Docker-out-of-Docker**: "Test the first programming assignment container to confirm the tests pass"

 ## Repository Structure